 In another human study, a group of incarcerated patients with PTSD were given even lower doses (4mg) of the synthetic cannabinoid Nabilone, which mimics THC’s effects.
 Researchers found this low dose resulted in significant improvement in PTSD associated insomnia, nightmares, general symptoms, and even chronic pain.

 Still despite success treating anxiety conditions at these lower doses, the average dosing for cannabis products is around 10mg — which might be too high for some.
 And it’s not just anxiety that can benefit from microdosing.
 Biphasic effects from THC have been noted for pain, temperature regulation, motivational processing, appetite, novelty seeking, and locomotion and exploration.
 Biphasic responses have also been found for CBD with effects like pain, sedation, nausea and vomiting relief, and immune responses.

 For many of cannabis’ effects — a lower dose might be the most effective option.

-There are few downsides to microdosing cannabis (when compared to taking larger doses) in terms of risk factors, but for some microdosing might not be the best option.
+There are few downsides to microdosing weed (when compared to taking larger doses) in terms of risk factors, but for some microdosing might not be the best option.
 Some patients actually do need a larger dose to effectively manage their condition.
-Take, for example, studies on migraines, which show that relief is usually achieved only after high doses (around 20mg).
+Take for example, studies on migraines, which show that relief is usually achieved only after high doses (around 20mg).